express-in-code-game/excode-design/project.md

 ## first things first: project and money

+- [Q] "you're an indiot! why not monetize the project?"
+- [A] bitch please: Death Star is money free zone, children's playground

 - these questions cause confusion, need to be addressed
     - should project be eventually moneytized ?
     - should those who create the game and scenarios be paid, should anybody 'make a living' from it ?